Benefits of an all-ceramic crown on implant:

 The course of treatment described here is one of several options available.
 Consult our periodontists to find out what the best solution is for you, given your specific condition.

 The dentist makes a first examination and takes one or more x-rays of the area to prepare for the procedure.

 2: Installing the implant

-The implant is installed.
-At this time, a temporary tooth is provided that allows you eat and function like normal almost immediately.
-The implant will need a few months to integrate with the jawbone before the next step is taken.
+The implant is put in place.
+At this time, a temporary tooth maybe provided that allows you eat and function like normal almost immediately.
+The implant will need a few months to fuse with the jawbone before the next step is taken.

 3: Attaching the new crown

 The final step is the placement of the permanent ceramic tooth.
-The new tooth is installed for life.
-No additional treatment is needed.
+The new tooth is installed and no additional treatment is needed.

 4: End result